initbiz/initbiz.github.io/letsrent/index.md

 ![Let's rent banner](https://raw.githubusercontent.com/initbiz/initbiz.github.io/master/letsrent/assets/images/letsrent-banner.png)

 ## Introduction
-Let's rent plugin is a plugin for running rental office in OctoberCMS.
+Let's rent plugin is a plugin for running a rental office in OctoberCMS.
 It is just an abstraction to be extended by another plugin which will provide concrete models to be rented.
-If you want to run a car rental you should definitely look at the extension for this plugin: [Initbiz.LetsRentCars](https://octobercms.com/plugin/initbiz-letsrentcars).
+If you want to run a car rental you should look at the extension for this plugin: [Initbiz.LetsRentCars](https://octobercms.com/plugin/initbiz-letsrentcars).

 ## Features
 1. check availability for the rentable models,
-1. disallow rental start and end dates in working hours or allow as an extra paid,
+1. disallow rental start and end dates in working hours or allow for an extra paid amount,
 1. add extra paid locations for pick-ups,
 1. enable rentals for minutes, hours, days, weeks or months,
 1. configure buffer before and after every rental,
 1. configure buffer for rentals from now,
 1. fully translatable interface integrated with [RainLab.Translate](https://octobercms.com/plugin/rainlab-translate),
-1. easy to extend, Octoberish design and API.
+1. easy to extend, Octoberish design, and API.

-## Third party dependencies
+## Third-party dependencies
 By default the plugin uses amazing:

 1. [SweetAlert 2](https://sweetalert2.github.io/),